saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 *   **Enhanced Navigation:** Each analysis report includes a direct link to its corresponding SEO-optimized blog post in the library, and a link to the original YouTube video.

 ### 2.6.
 Professional PDF Report Export
 *   **One-Click Download:** Users can easily download the complete analysis report as a beautifully formatted PDF document.
-This now includes the custom questions and their AI-generated answers.
+This now includes the community questions and their AI-generated answers.
 *   **Branded Header:** The PDF report includes a header featuring the SentiVibe logo and the tagline "YouTube Audience Insight Report — Powered by SentiVibe."
 *   **Shareable & Archivable:** Ideal for sharing insights with teams, clients, or for archiving research findings.
 *   **Customizable Filename:** The PDF filename is automatically generated based on the video title for easy organization.